 - Dedicated totalling is not available on tables, we're working on it for a future release.

-- Tables cannot currently be auto-populated from a data source, we're working on it for a future release.
+- Tables cannot be auto-populated from a data source, we're working on it for a future release.